Rahan (comics): Premise

 Rahan receives his necklace from his dying adoptive father.
 Illustration by André Chéret.

 After the destruction of his tribe in a volcano eruption, Rahan moves from land to land while spreading goodwill among other humans.
 With his open altruism often at odds with his powerful will to survive, Rahan's ethic is encompassed by the qualities represented by the bear-claw necklace he received from his dying adoptive father, Crao: courage, loyalty, generosity, resilience and wisdom.
 After Rahan gets married, he receives a sixth claw, the claw of curiosity.

 Rahan uses a variety of scientific methods to pick up bits of his knowledge (from nature) and spin it for a solution – for himself, for some human tribe, or even to help some animals in distress.
 He invents the catapult, the net, the fishing pole, and the lens.
 He diverts water for use in drinking and agriculture, flies on wings of leather, and uses concave mirrors to concentrate the rays of the sun to heat caves and fight rampaging animals.
 In stark contrast to any other primitive story, which is usually based around using stone as a major material, Rahan's adventure combines the positive social attitude of a true leader (being Rahan himself) with the inventive mind of a true scientist.

 In other media

 In 1986, Rahan was adapted into an animated series by RMC Audiovisual, with a total of 26 episodes.
 Another animated series was made in 2008, developed as a children's animated series with many differences.

-In 2006, a film adaptation was planned, directed by Christophe Gans and starring Mark Dacascos in the titular role, but was postponed.
+In 2003, a film adaptation was planned, directed by Christophe Gans and produced by Marc du Pontavice, starring Mark Dacascos in the titular role, but was cancelled, due to certain production problems and because du Pontavice's wife, Alix de Maistre, advised him to focus on the DNA of Xilam Animation, the slapstick comedy series.